Copiapó: Raid Atacama

+For its efforts, Raid Atacama received the National Award for Tourism.
 In the last seven years, the enrollment has kept steady on an average of about 500 vehicles per event, and more than 1,800 participants from all regions of the country and abroad.

 Raid Atacama at its start line in Copiapó.

-In 1997, it reached the largest number of participants to date, bringing together 613 4x4 vehicles.
-With no other event as large, this made it possible to apply for registration as a world record.
-Another of the achievements is to hold, without competition, the record for international off-road event (amateur) with greater permanence in time.
+In 1997, it reached the largest number of participants to date, bringing together 613 4x4 participating vehicles.

 Rally Dakar

 In the last years, Copiapó is one of the Chilean communes the Rally Dakar Chile-Argentina has passed through.